** Dancing Into 2019

 which is very rich and sweet and decidedly not vegan.

 It was good!
 Better than the one at Loving Hut.
-The decor is not only cute and authentic, but they actually have super hot chilis (I was lowkey worried for a minute there that I might die after eating one teensy little ring of a red one and it took a solid 10 minutes of putting all my effort into acting normal to recover, holy shit) and sauces on the table.
+The decor is not only cute and authentic, but they actually have super hot chilis and sauces on the table, which is impressive, because Germans are scared of spiciness and in many cases will avoid anything red.
+When I say "super hot", though, I mean that I was lowkey worried for a minute that I might die after eating one teensy little ring of one, and it took a solid 10 minutes of putting all my effort into acting normal to recover.
+Holy shit.

 I went back to the Hauptzollamt later that week and did get my stuff back, totally free of charge.
 The guy was really nice, and mostly interested in checking the external harddrive my mom forgot to write on the custom's form somehow.
 I told him everything that was in the box before he opened it, and he never even asked for the ID or other proof of purchase of all the items in the box I supposedly needed to find (and ask Hannes to print after taking screenshots) beforehand if I wanted to avoid having to buy it all back from them.